 Jamie also represents experienced real estate clients in commercial and urban redevelopment projects.
 This complex practice area implicates real property rights, local government powers, environmental and land use regulations, and project financing challenges.
 Jamie has extensive experience in navigating the public-private partnerships inherent in successful redevelopment efforts.
 From “area in need of redevelopment” investigations through the negotiation of redeveloper and payment in lieu of taxes agreements, Jamie has assisted clients in achieving their redevelopment goals throughout New Jersey.

 Jamie also has broad experience in the acquisition of real property through eminent domain.
-Over the years, she has represented both public entities and private property owners in condemnation actions, giving her particular insight into the task of balancing property owner rights with the public purpose of redevelopment.
+Over the years, she has represented both public entities and private property owners in condemnation actions, which gives her insight into the task of balancing property owner rights with the public purpose of redevelopment.
 Jamie has represented clients in all phases of the eminent domain process.
 She has successfully defended challenges to the jurisdiction to condemn, and represented clients in valuation proceedings before condemnation commissioners and State courts, including Suydam-type environmental cost recovery actions.

 Jamie’s practice extends to local property taxation issues as well.
 She has prosecuted property tax appeals on behalf of commercial and residential property owners before the County Tax Boards and in Tax Court.
 She also advises clients on property tax issues in connection with redevelopment project site acquisition and demolition, and pursues property tax exemptions, abatements and incentive financing arrangements for redevelopment projects.